 |Khazanchi, D. and Zigurs, I. (2011).
 “A Systematic Method for Discovering Effective Patterns of Virtual Project Management”.
 Essence.

-Zigurs, I. and Khazanchi, D. (2008, Spring; Forthcoming).
+Zigurs, I. and Khazanchi, D. (2008, Spring).
 “From Profiles to Patterns: A New View of Task-Technology Fit”, Information Systems Management.

 Khazanchi, D. and Zigurs, I. (2007, January 3-7).
 “An Assessment Framework for Developing and Using Patterns for the Effective Management of Virtual Projects.”
 Proceedings of the Hawaii International conference on System Sciences (HICSS-40).